Private credit

 3. Compelling relative value

-Loans have offered one of the best yields in fixed income, while providing downside risk mitigation by being senior in the capital structure and being secured by the assets of the company.
-Loans have offered these high yields with no duration risk.
-In a recessionary environment, loans offer downside risk mitigation by being senior which means they are the highest priority to be repaid in the event of default.
-Senior secured assets may offer added risk mitigation throughout recessionary periods.
+Loans have consistently provided some of the best yields in the fixed income market, while also offering downside risk mitigation due to their senior position in the capital structure and being secured by the company's assets.
+Currently, loan spreads are near historical levels, in contrast to high-yield bond spreads, which are close to all time tights not seen since before the GFC in 2008.
+This makes loans have an attractive entry point.
+Additionally, loans offer these high yields without any duration risk.
+In a recessionary environment, loans provide further downside risk mitigation by being senior, meaning they have the highest priority for repayment in the event of default.
+Therefore, the senior secured nature of these assets may offer added risk mitigation during economic downturns.

 Read the complete whitepaper, The case for senior loans.